-Concordia offers a post-baccalaureate teacher certification program which is designed to enable individuals who have already earned a bachelor's degree to complete requirements for teacher certification in approximately four semesters.
-The Professional Studies and Specialty Studies in Education requirements are identical to those in the undergraduate teacher education programs.
-A minimum of 6 credits in the field(s) of specialization must be taken in residence.
+The post-baccalaureate teacher certification plan is designed to enable individuals who have already earned a bachelor's degree to complete requirements for teacher certification in approximately four semesters.
+Following initial admission to the university, transcripts are evaluated by the Coordinator of Licensure and Certification to develop an individualized degree completion plan.
+A minimum of 6 credits in the field(s) of specialization must be taken at Concordia.